NeroReflex/Gishiki/Documentation/docs/usage/request.md

 });
 ```

-Operation allowed on that URI are:
+Operation allowed on an URI are:

    - getScheme()
    - getAuthority()